Sidney Stanley: Early life

 Solomon Wulkan (Sidney Stanley) was born the eldest son of twelve children, in Poland.
 In 1913, Stanley emigrated to Britain with his father and were joined by the rest of the family and lived in Aldgate.
 He later said he was born in Oświęcim.
 He was granted a Polish passport in 1927.
-He gave an ambiguous account of his early career, claiming to been employed from the age of 14 in trade, in the garment business, and government contracts.
+He gave an ambiguous account of his early career, claiming to have been employed from the age of 14 in trade, in the garment business, and government contracts.
 Stanley assumed and used his mother's surname Koszyski as one of his identities.

 After the First World War (1914–1918), Stanley married his first wife, Kate Zeitlin, and they lived with his mother-in-law in Stoke Newington.

 Stanley was bankrupt in 1927, under the name Wulkan, and was again bankrupt in 1936, under the name Blotz.
 In 1933, the British government ordered his deportation for being a criminal, specifically for a conspiracy to defraud, though he proved untraceable; however, by 1946, Stanley had established himself in a luxurious seven-room flat in Park Lane.